Product Management

 How can we encourage users to submit feature requests instead of just reporting bugs?

-Provide clear channels for both bug reports and feature requests.
+Provide clear channels like Supahub for both bug reports and feature requests.
 Educate users on the difference and offer easy-to-use tools for submitting ideas, such as feature voting boards or feedback forms.

 How often should we review and reprioritize our bug and feature backlogs?